ignitialio/iio-app-material-template/README.md

 iio create app myapp
 ```

+> WARNING: Take care to always have the latest iio-cli version

 This bootstraps a folder with a ready to run app that you can modify or incrementally
 complete with your own features.